Skip to content

 Final Invoice

-A final invoice is required which is typically due 30-60 days after the award period expires.
-The final invoice includes any previous charges incurred during the award period that were posted to the grant within 30-60 days after its expiration date.
-Please make every effort to post all charges to your grant before the expiration date.
+A final invoice is typically required 30-60 days after the award period expires.
+The final invoice includes charges posted to the grant within 30-60 days after its expiration date.

 Standard Invoice Format